Do you want to know how to increase your metabolism?

 After the 1 – 2 week diet break is over, you’d simply resume your deficit and get back to losing weight again.
 Depending on how much weight you want to lose and how long you’ll need to be in a deficit, you’d take additional diet breaks every so often in this same manner for this same purpose.

-While diet breaks will indeed help to speed up your metabolism to some extent (and also provide a variety of other physiological and psychological benefits), it’s important to remember that this is a method for increasing your metabolic rate back up to its “normal” level after a period of slowing down due to being in a prolonged caloric deficit… and not a method for increasing it beyond “normal” to something even higher.
+But, it’s important to remember that this is a method for increasing your metabolic rate back up to its “normal” level after a period of slowing down due to being in a prolonged caloric deficit… and not a method for increasing it beyond “normal” to something even higher.

 You just saw the 7 most effective ways of increasing your TDEE and speeding up your metabolic rate.